 Before I move on, for readers who’ve just muttered to themselves what the heck is a corner shop, it’s a small shop like a tobacconist which sells small items of daily needs such as toiletries, soft drinks, chocolates and crisps.
 I believe the North American equivalent is a drugstore.

-Ever since then the word provision became connotative with the Pacific island just off the equator and the drugstores it houses.
-So this is why I remember Singapore once every few times whilst writing about Japan 200 years ago.
+Ever since then the word provision became to me connotative with the Pacific island just off the equator and the drugstores it houses.
+So this is why I remember Singapore once every few times whilst writing about Japanese warriors 200 years ago.